Mama’s hands remind me of sweet figs of the summer.

 Mama never speaks of pain, until now.

-Here, I hold her hands between my own that are still pale and unworn by the things she has already bared.
+Here, I hold her hands between mine, though my own are pale and unworn by things she has bared.

 Tears flow down her face, slow like the virgin olive oil she dips with her fingers.